Is flipping a house a good idea?

 Real life is often different from television.
 It is possible to make money flipping houses and people who are good at it can make a lot of money.
-But it’s not as easy as some of those shows say it is.
-And there is a lot about flipping houses you’ll want to understand before you decide if this business is right for you.
+But it’s not as easy as some of those shows seem to suggest.
+And there is a lot about flipping houses to understand before you decide if this business is right for you.

 What does flipping a house mean?

 When you flip a house, you buy a property as a short-term investment with the goal of selling it quickly for significantly more money than you paid for it.
 Buy it low and sell it high.
 Fast.

 Most of the time, this involves doing what’s called a "fix and flip."
 That is, buy a fixer upper house and make renovations and improvements to increase its value, so it can be sold at a higher price.

 House-flipping professionals try to make these improvements quickly because they want to minimize the costs of owning the home.
 You typically need to pay a mortgage bill, property taxes, utilities, and homeowners insurance each month that you own a house.
 The more months you pay these costs before you sell the house, the less money you will make on the transaction.

 How do you flip a house?

 To flip a house successfully, it’s important to know all the costs involved.
 First, research the prices of properties in the neighborhood where you want to buy a house to flip.
 Next, know how much it will cost to buy and sell the house.
 Then, add up how much it will cost to own the house each month (that is, the mortgage, insurance, and other expenses.)

 You’ll also really want to know how much work the house needs, how much it will cost to do this work, and how long it will take.
 Flipping a house that just needs cosmetic updates and fresh paint is different than flipping a house that needs significant work on the roof, plumbing, and electrical system.
 A good home inspection before you buy can help you make the right decision.